 Step 1: Floor Frame

-Cut (and cut 'em square!) three pieces of 2 x 3 lumber, 24-3/4" long and spike to the 8 foot 2 x 3's as shown in Figure 1 (Click on the image gallery link for illustrations).
-Then staple on a 1/2 x 30 x 60 piece of galvanized wire with staples spaced 3 inches apart.
+Cut (and cut ’em square!) three pieces of 2×3 lumber, 24-3/4-inch-long and spike to the 8 foot 2x3s as shown in Figure 1.
+Then staple on a 1/2-by-30-by-60-inch piece of galvanized wire with staples spaced 3 inches apart.
 Now, for convenience in building, set frame on four cement blocks.

-Cut the following pieces of 1 x 2 furring strip to length and nail as in Figure 2 (Click on the image gallery link for illustrations).
+Cut the following pieces of 1×2 furring strip to length and nail as in Figure 2.

 Step 3: Back Section

-Cut the following pieces and nail as shown in Figure 3 (Click on the image gallery link for illustrations).
+Cut the following pieces and nail as shown in Figure 3.

 When frame has been nailed, staple on 1 inch of chicken wire.